-D. Comparison with the Posynomial Program
+D. Comparison with the posynomial program

 In order to better appreciate the implications of Theorems 1 and 2, we compare the CH-programs with the posynomial program (defined in Footnote 7).
 When every variable is of continuous value, the posynomial program has the important property that the local optimum is unique, and therefore is also the global optimum.
 The posynomial program plays an important role in the device and wire sizing works.
 In [21], the transistor sizing problem was first formulated as a posynomial program and solved by a sensitivity-based method.
-Later on, the posynomial program formulation was used for exact transistor sizing [22], wire sizing [23] and simultaneous gate and wire sizing [9], and was solved by being transformed into the convex program.9 Note that optimality of these solutions depends on the assumption that the local optimum is unique.
+Later on, the posynomial program formulation was used for transistor sizing [22], wire sizing [23] and simultaneous gate and wire sizing [9], and was solved by being transformed into the convex program.9 Note that optimality of these solutions depends on the assumption that the local optimum is unique.
 The assumption holds for the continuous sizing formulation and simple models for the interconnect capacitance and device delay, but may be not true for the discrete sizing formulation and more general models for the interconnect capacitance and device delay.

 Our LR-based algorithm is similar to the coordinate descent approach [24] for the posynomial program.
 The approach iteratively optimizes the value for each variable (i.e., coordinate) while keeping the values for the rest of the variables fixed.10 Because the local optimum is unique for the posynomial program regarding continuous variables, one may even start with an arbitrary solution (see [25]) rather than a lower or upper bound used in the LR-based algorithm.
-However, when the variables x_1, x_2, \dots, x_n are of discrete values for the simple CH-program, or when the coefficients are not constants as in the monotonically constrained or bounded CH-program (for both continuous or discrete variables), there may be more than one local optimum.11 Then, the global optimum can not be achieved by the coordinate descent approach starting from an arbitrary solution.
-However, the LR-based algorithm, which, respectively, uses the LR, PLR, or ELR operations for a simple, monotonically constrained or bounded CH-program, can still be used to compute lower and upper bounds for the exact (i.e., globally optimal) solution.
-We will apply the ELR operation to the STIS problem under the STL-bounded device model, and apply the PLR and ELR operations to the GISS problem considering the coupling capacitance for multiple
+However, when the variables x_1, x_2, \dots, x_n are of discrete values

-9Same as the method in [9] that we reviewed in Section I, methods in [22] and [23] minimize the maximum delay.
+9Same as the method in [9] that we reviewed in Section 1, methods in [22], [23] minimize the maximum delay.

 10An alternative method, called the steepest descent approach or the gradient method [24], minimizes the objective function along the direction of the steepest gradient, and may simultaneously change all coordinates.
-In general, it is n-1 times faster than the coordinate descent approach, where n is again the number of variables.
+In general, it is n - 1 times faster than the coordinate descent approach, where n is again the number of variables [24].
 However, because of the special nature of the sizing problems, the LR-based optimization (the coordinate descent approach) turns out to be very efficient in experiments.
 In fact, it was recently shown that when using the simple device and capacitance models, the LR-based algorithm can be finished in a linear time for the continuous wire sizing problem [25].